 - Opening times vary depending on session, always opening at 10am and closing between 4pm and 5.30pm.

 - More information is available on their website which you can find here

-We were given entrance tickets for Folly Farm for the purpose of this review, but all opinions and views are my own.
+We were given entrance tickets for Folly Farm for the purpose of this blog post Review Folly Farm, but all opinions and views are my own.